hebbarshriya/AIML-Project-Series/Project2[Basic-Q-&-A-Bot-for-College-Admission]/rasaChat/README.md

 - **Admission Procedures**:
   - "What is the procedure for admission?"
   - "How can I apply for admission?"

+- **Status Checks**:
+  - "What is the status of my application?"
+  - "Has my application been approved?"

 - **Deadlines**:
   - "What is the deadline for submitting my application?"